What’s the point of getting plastic surgery? What do the millions of men and women who seek out cosmetic procedures every year hope to achieve?

 What might be surprising are the reasons people who actually want plastic surgery say they’re getting it.

 RealSelf surveyed 700 men and women who’ve contacted a doctor to set up a consultation about a desired treatment.
 They’re committed enough that they want to meet in person and discuss their options.
 And if they go through with a procedure, how do they hope to feel afterwards?

 Confident.
-When given a list of emotions and asked to identify how they hoped to feel, 76% of respondents picked the word confident.
+When given a list of emotions and asked to identify how they hoped to feel, 76 percent of respondents picked the word confident.
 It was nearly twice as popular as sexy, a feeling many assume is the sole motivator for getting plastic surgery.
-Feeling sexy’s a big part of it — 39% of people picked that adjective — but it’s clearly not the primary motivation.
+Feeling sexy’s a big part of it — 39 percent of people picked that adjective — but it’s clearly not the primary motivation.

 As one woman put it, “I hope to feel whole again.”